d3/d3/docs/getting-started.md

 ```
 :::

-Some D3 modules (including [d3-selection](./d3-selection.md), [d3-transition](./d3-transition.md), and [d3-axis](./d3-axis.md)) do manipulate the DOM, which competes with React’s virtual DOM.
+D3 modules that operate on [selections](./d3-selection/selecting.md) (including [d3-selection](./d3-selection.md), [d3-transition](./d3-transition.md), and [d3-axis](./d3-axis.md)) do manipulate the DOM, which competes with React’s virtual DOM.
 In those cases, you can attach a ref to an element and pass it to D3 in a useEffect hook.
 (See [sandbox](https://codesandbox.io/s/d3-react-useeffect-5lp0x6?file=/src/LinePlot.jsx).)

 :::code-group
 ```jsx [LinePlot.jsx]